NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

 #### 2. Compute Optimized
 - For compute intensive tasks like gaming servers, High Performance Computing (HPC), Scientific modeling.
-- The difference is, compute optimized applications are ideal for high-performance web servers, compute-intensive application servers, and dedicated gaming servers.
+- Compute optimized applications are ideal for high-performance web servers, compute-intensive application servers, and dedicated gaming servers.

 #### 3. Memory Optimized
 - Utilizes hardware accelerators.
-- Designed to deliver fast performance for workloads that process large datasets in memory.
+- Designed to deliver fast performance for workloads that process **large datasets** in memory.
 - `Memory`
   - In computing memory is a temporary storage area.
   - It holds all the data and instructions that a CPU needs to be able to complete actions.